Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Methods

-To improve model interpretability, we made an effort to place all model parameters (log hazard ratios) on the same scale so that the magnitudes of the parameters are directly comparable.
-In examining our derived data features, we came to find that they were predominantly sparse and heavy tailed.
-This finding, and our desire to optimize model interpretability, led us to quantize all numerical variables so that the input variables into the model are entirely binary.
+\textbf{Feature quantization:} To improve model interpretability, we made an effort to place all model parameters (log hazard ratios) on the same scale so that the magnitudes of all regression coefficients are directly comparable.
+In examining our derived data features, we found that they were predominantly sparse and heavy tailed.
+When fitting a logistic regression model to these data features, the model fit poorly to observations with large counts.
+Theses findings, and our desire to optimize model interpretability, led us to quantize all numerical variables so that the input variables into the model are entirely binary.
 To this end, we first computed the percentiles for each feature across the entire dataset.
-Then we re-coded each quantity into a series of binary variables corresponding to inequalities, where the cutoffs were determined by examining the computed percentiles and eliminating duplicate values.
+Then we re-coded each quantity into a series of binary variables corresponding to inequalities, where the cutoffs were determined by examining each variables at a set of quantiles and eliminating duplicate values.
+The usage of quantile-based coding has appeared in the literature~\citep{huDeeprETAETAPostprocessing2022,saberianGradientBoostedDecision2019} as a nonlinear feature coding that has demonstrated benefits to model performance in certain problems.
 Generally, we retained only the quantized features in specifying the models except when otherwise specified.
 The total size of the feature vector after dropping all original non-quantized numerical features and all constant features expanded to $p=3143.$